linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 31.01.2023 (announcement)
+- We have plans to eventually work on a SaaS Cloud Live Support Chat for small and medium sized startups! 🧑‍💻

+### 31.01.2023 (announcement)
 - SaaS - We'll expend our product portfolio! :D

 ### 31.01.2023 (announcement Linkspreed Mails)